 7. Create Urgency

-Many lead generation campaigns have time limits or expiration dates that are listed right within the ad or on the landing page, above the header.
+Many lead generation campaigns have time limits or expiration dates listed right within the ad or on the landing page above the header.
 This is because it creates urgency for the visitor to sign up immediately before time runs out.

 Urgency is created through your language and visuals.
 Here are some ways to urge your customer to sign up without pushing so far as to be “scammy” or “salesy” (which turns customers offer):

 - Bold taglines near the form that includes “While supplies last” or “limited supply available”

 - Animated timers that count down to offer deadline